 Our car is very light – the engineering prototype weighs 580 kg.
 It embodies various key features:

 It’s the synthesis of all these technologies that delivers the groundbreaking efficiency and range, many times better than inserting fuel cells into conventional, heavy, vehicles.
 The production prototype should do c.250 mpg (equivalent), with a range of 300 miles.
 Emissions are zero at tailpipe and c.40gCO2/km Well-to-Wheel – even if the hydrogen comes from natural gas.
+For more detail on our choice of hydrogen over batteries, click here.

 The hydrogen passes through a Proton Exchange Membrane in the fuel cell where it combines with oxygen to form water and electricity.
 The electricity then flows to the motors in each wheel.
 These motors are small, lightweight and give the car 4 wheel drive.